Need guidance for the USC supplemental essays? Enroll in our college application boot camp to get the counseling and advising you need.

 With its warm weather and beautiful campus, USC has been a prime film location for many films and television shows.

-Boasting over 21 colleges, academies, and schools of study that offer hundreds of majors, and thousands of courses, USC offers enough variety for the most curious students.
+Boasting over 21 colleges, academies, and schools of study that offer hundreds of majors, and thousands of courses, USC offers plenty of variety for even the most curious students.

 What Are USC’s Supplemental Essay Requirements?